ArthurGuy/BBMembershipSystem/README.md

 ###Seting It Up
 The system is build on the Laravel framework so familiarity with that would help.

-The config options below need to be setup in an .env config file or passed in to php can access them through $_ENV
+The config options below need to be setup in an .env config file or passed in to php can access them through $_SERVER

 * AWS_KEY
 * AWS_SECRET